csgohacks/master-guide/free-and-pastes/cracks/onetap-crack/README.md

 ## Soures to obtain a onetap crack

-Since the first patch to onetap crack, many people have tried to fixed the cheat by fixing the offsets []
+Since the first patch to onetap crack, many people have tried to fixed the cheat by fixing the offsets, a